NachoColl/blockchain-web-services/docs/index.md

 Even more exciting, we want to engage ourselves in the community-embracing approach the blockchain revolution has introduced.

-We will build a Marketplace of Smart Contracts where experienced blockchain developers will publish their work and be able to get a profit from it, and companies will be able to consume as part of Blockchain Web Services API.
+We will build a Marketplace of Smart Contracts where experienced blockchain developers will publish their work and be able to get a profit from it - and companies will be able to consume an extended set of solutions as part of Blockchain Web Services API.

 ## Utility Token